 Healthy schools & Healthy lifestyles

 We have achieved the 'Healthy Schools Physical Activity Quality Standard.'
 We are dedicated to ensuring that our children know how to leave healthy active life styles.
 As part of this, all our children from Year 1 upwards complete the Daily active breaktime.

-Our Year 5 class (Leo Class) go swimming every Thursday at 2:30 - 3:00pm at Leyland Leisure Centre where they have lessons delivered by a specialist swimming instructor.
+Our Year 5 class (Leo Class) and Year 6 class ( Phoenix class) go swimming every Thursday morning at Leyland Leisure Centre where they have lessons delivered by a specialist swimming instructor.
 Swimming caps must be worn and earrings should be removed.